quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 A log file that that uses events from extension schema SHOULD list all schema identifiers in the `additional_event_schemas` field.

-For example, a qlog file that uses three hypothetical standard qlog extension schema named "rick" and "morty", along with a private extension named "pickle" would indicate this as:
+For example, a qlog file that uses two hypothetical standard qlog extension schema named "rick" and "morty", along with a private extension named "pickle" would indicate this as: